puneeth579/jsonsrv/README.md

   }
 ]
 ```
-Notice that the same action class can be used by different services, and an optional `initParam` can be passed to the actions.

 This way, all requests under the `/srv` path will be processed by it.

 ####SpringJsonServlet
 In the `web.xml` configure the following mapping for this framework servlet:

-Example:
 ```xml
 ...
     <servlet>